rail-pay/rail/packages/join-server/README.md

 ### Adding custom endpoints

-Custom endpoints (routes) can be created on the server by passing in a `customRoutes` function, which receives the `express` app instance as an argument as well as a `Map` of DataUnionClient instances (one per supported chain).
+Custom endpoints (routes) can be created on the server by passing in a `customRoutes` function, which receives the `express` app instance as an argument as well as a `Map` of RailClient instances (one per supported chain).

 All requests pass through the signature validation middleware, which makes the parsed and validated content of the `request` payload available as `req.validatedRequest`.